Canon 30D vs G9X Mark II

 Studio photographers will appreciate that the Canon 30D (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 30D and G9X Mark II can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon G9 X Mark II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 30D and the Canon G9 X Mark II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.